 Having an adequate blood supply is, obviously, necessary in every country on earth.
 Right now, many developed countries are able to rely on voluntary, unpaid blood donations to meet 100% of their blood supply needs.
 But finding those volunteers and making sure the blood is safe is still a big issue in developing countries, and they often have to rely on either family or paid donations.
 The WHO is working hard to ensure that, in the near future, blood donations all over the world will be entirely unpaid and voluntary.

-How to Celebrate World Blood Donor Day
+How to Observe World Blood Donor Day

 1. Give blood!